moloney/dcmstack/doc/Python_Tutorial.rst

     900.0

-They can also be created by passing a *Nifti1Image* to the *NiftiWrapper* constructor or by passing the path to a Nifti to *NiftiWrapper.from_filename*.
+They can also be created by passing a *Nifti1Image* to the *NiftiWrapper* constructor or by passing the path to a Nifti file to *NiftiWrapper.from_filename*.

 Using NiftiWrapper Objects
 --------------------------